dwarzecha/gl-craft/README.md

 C++ implementation of Minecraft game, using OpenGL and SFML, planned as a project on which I could learn OpenGL and practice object-oriented C++ programming.

 Project is still in development stages, currently moving from fixed-size to infinite world.

+## Build instructions
+gl-craft uses [Premake](https://premake.github.io/) as its build system, to generate compiler-specific files and perform necessary post-build steps.
+Below are the platform specific instrucions.

+### Windows
+As all the dependencies are included in the project folder, the only necessary step is to run
+'''
+vendor/bin/premake/premake5.exe vs2017
+'''

+in the root directory.
+This will generate a Visual Studio 2017 solution file, which can be used to compile the application.

+### Linux (Debian based distributions)
+First of all, it is necessary to install OpenGL and SFML packages, running

+'''
+sudo apt-get install libsfml-dev
+'''
+'''
+sudo apt-get install build-essential libgl1-mesa-dev
+'''
+'''
+sudo apt-get install libglew-dev libglm-dev
+'''

+Then Makefiles can be generated using Premake, and compiled
+'''
+vendor/bin/premake/premake5 gmake2
+'''